Tough Love (Jessie Ware album)

-Tough Love is the second studio album by English singer Jessie Ware.
+Tough Love is the second studio album by British singer-songwriter Jessie Ware.
 It was released on 13 October 2014 in the United Kingdom and 24 October 2014 in the United States.
 The album was supported by the singles "Tough Love", "Say You Love Me", "You & I (Forever)" and "Champagne Kisses".

 Background

 At the beginning of 2014, Ware returned to the studio to write her second album.
 Ed Sheeran confirmed in an interview with Daily Star that they had written a song together for the new album.
 (The song, "Say You Love Me", was released on 13 August 2014.)
 "Tough Love" is the first single to be taken from the new album, airing for the first time on BBC Radio 1 as "Hottest Record" during the Zane Lowe's show and slated for a UK release on 3 August 2014.
 "Tough Love" was compared to "Prince at his minimalist '80s best" by Pitchfork, who interviewed Ware prior to the release.
 "Tough Love" is produced together with BenZel, the production duo composed of London post-bass producer Two Inch Punch and mega-producer Benny Blanco who Ware previously worked with on the single "If You Love Me"; Benzel are also executive producers of her new album.
 Kid Harpoon, Dave Okumu, Julio Bashmore, Miguel, James Ford, Nineteen85, Sam Smith and Ed Sheeran also worked on the new album.